 - Before posting in a forum, always make sure your posting has no grammar, punctuation or spelling errors.
 You may do this by copying and pasting the text into Microsoft Word, and pasting it back to the posting area.

 - If you would like to send me email, please add the following to the subject line: “: <Student’s last name, first name>“.
 Since I get a variety of email each day, I do not read all emails I receive.
 By having this heading in the subject line, I will read your email immediately.

 - No shorthand notation or acronyms (such as “TTYL”, ” LOL”, or “IMO”) may be used at any time for this course.
 I feel it is unprofessional to use and is ambiguous for those unfamiliar with the acronym.
 Furthermore, please use smiley sparingly.

 Students may have multiple emails recorded with the university, including “campus email” and “personal email,” and they may be confused about how you will communicate with them.
 The following is a statement appropriate for distribution to your classes or for inclusion on your syllabus:

 In this class our official mode of communication is through email.
 All communication between student and instructor and between student and student should be respectful and professional.
-As of 2009, Knightsmail is the only official student email at UCF.
-Class rosters list Knightsmail addresses rather than external email addresses, and all official class communications will be sent only to the Knightsmail addresses.
-Students are responsible for checking their Knightsmail accounts regularly.
-See www.knightsemail.ucf.edu for further information.
+As of 2023, students are issued an official @ucf.edu email address.
+Communications will be sent only to these official UCF addresses.
+Students are responsible for checking their email accounts regularly.
+See https://it.ucf.edu/studentemailmigration/project/support/ for further information.